Illuminator-team/Illuminator/CONTRIBUTING.md

 ### Develop your contribution

-> TODO: update this section after refactoring

-1. Create a branch of the latest commit on the `main` branch to work on your feature.
+1. Create a branch of the latest commit on the `dev` branch to work on your feature.

     ```bash
     git checkout -b my-feature